ybkamaleri/dataset/README.md

 ```
 ## RCurl package

-`getURL` function is need to get the URL of the raw csv file before using the base function `read.csv`
+`getURL` function is needed to get the URL of the raw csv file before using the base function `read.csv`

 ``` R
 library(RCurl)